BigBruhther/EventHub/README.md

 We aim to provide a user-friendly platform for both concert hosts and customers, ensuring an enjoyable and efficient concert ticketing experience.
-If you have any questions or feedback, feel free to reach out!

 Happy Concert Going! 🎶✨